Symmetries of statistics on lattice paths between two boundaries

 We now define invertible, weight-preserving, local operations on $k$-perflagged tableaux that \lq correct\rq\ their violations.

-\begin{dfn} Let $S$ be a $k$-perflagged tableau having its minimal semistandard violation at cell $c$.
+\begin{definition} Let $S$ be a $k$-perflagged tableau having its minimal semistandard violation at cell $c$.
 Let $e$, $\ec$, $\er$ be the entries in, above, and to the left of $c$, respectively.
 (If one of these cells is missing, we define the corresponding entry to be $0$.)
-Define $j(S)$ to be the tableau obtained from $S$ by swapping $e$ and $\er$ if $\er > \ec$, and by swapping $e$ and $\ec$ otherwise. \end{dfn}
+Define $j(S)$ to be the tableau obtained from $S$ by swapping $e$ and $\er$ if $\er > \ec$, and by swapping $e$ and $\ec$ otherwise. \end{definition}

 In the rest of this section, we will use $c$ to denote the minimal semistandard violation of a $k$-perflagged tableau $S$, and we will use $e$, $\ec$ and $\er$ to denote the entries in, above, and to the left of $c$, respectively.